asd153866714/JavaScript-Algorithms-and-Data-Structures-Masterclass/Searching/README.md

+# Searching Algorithms

+* the **simplest way** to search for an value is to look at every element in the array and check if it's the value we want.

+## JavaScript Search Method
+* Array
+    * indexOf
+    * includes
+    * find
+    * findIndex

+---

 # Linear Search
 * This function accepts an array and a value
 * Loop through the array and check if the current array element is equal to the value